Find Affordable College Courses

 Atlanta, GA

-Our 2023 rankings named Emory University the best school in Georgia for general English literature students.
-Emory is a large private not-for-profit school located in the city of Atlanta.
+Our analysis found Emory University to be the best school for general English literature students who want to pursue a degree in Georgia.
+Emory is a fairly large private not-for-profit school located in the large city of Atlanta.

 On average, English graduates from Emory take out $21,000 in student loans while working on their degree.